odoo/documentation/crm/acquire_leads/send_quotes.rst

 Send quotations
 ===============

-When you qualified one of your lead into an opportunity you will most likely need to them send a quotation.
+When you qualify a lead into an opportunity you will most likely need to send them a quotation.
 You can directly do this in the CRM App with Odoo.

 .. image:: media/send_quotes01.png
     :align: center